hpc2n/sphinx-lesson-template/content/motivation.rst

 Critical path
 """""""""""""

-In this particular example, we have executed the tasks such a manner that only the absolutely necessary tasks are executed.
+In this particular example, we have executed the tasks in such a manner that only the absolutely necessary tasks are executed.
 We can also find the **longest path through the task graph** (when measured in the terms of execution time):

 .. figure:: img/lu_task_graph3.png